-The Justice Department announced today an agreement to resolve allegations that Lakeland Bank (Lakeland) engaged in a pattern or practice of lending discrimination by "redlining" in the Newark metropolitan area, including neighborhoods in Essex, Somerset and Union counties in New Jersey.
-This resolution is part of the Justice Department's nationwide Combating Redlining Initiative and represents the third-largest redlining settlement in department history.
+NEWARK, N.J. – The U.S. Attorney’s Office for the District of New Jersey and Justice Department announced today an agreement to resolve allegations that Lakeland Bank engaged in a pattern or practice of lending discrimination by “redlining” in the Newark metropolitan area, including neighborhoods in Essex, Somerset and Union counties in New Jersey.
+This resolution is part of the Justice Department’s Combatting Redlining Initiative and represents the third-largest redlining settlement in department history.

-"Ending redlining is a critical step in our work to close the widening gaps in wealth between communities of color and others," said Assistant Attorney General Kristen Clarke of the Justice Department's Civil Rights Division.
-"This settlement demonstrates our firm commitment to combating modern day redlining and holding banks and other lenders accountable when they deny people of color equal access to lending opportunities.
-Through this agreement, we are sending a strong message to the financial industry that we will not stand for discriminatory and unlawful barriers in residential mortgage lending."
+“Ending redlining is a critical step in our work to close the widening gaps in wealth between communities of color and others,” Assistant Attorney General Kristen Clarke for the Justice Department’s Civil Rights Division said.
+“This settlement demonstrates our firm commitment to combatting modern day redlining and holding banks and other lenders accountable when they deny people of color equal access to lending opportunities.
+Through this agreement, we are sending a strong message to the financial industry that we will not stand for discriminatory and unlawful barriers in residential mortgage lending.”